 Equity compensation can be one of the most valuable benefits offered by your company, but it’s important to understand how it works—and how it’s taxed.
 Here’s what you need to know.

-One of the keys to successfully building wealth over time is making sure you’re able to retain much of the wealth that you earn—and that requires paying attention to the tax impact of all your financial decisions.
+One of the keys to successfully building wealth over time is making sure you’re able to retain much of what you earn—and that requires paying attention to the tax impact of all your financial decisions.
 Among the biggest of those financial decisions is the way that you manage your compensation from work, including—for many—equity awards.

 - Stock options give employees the right—but not the obligation—to purchase shares at a pre-determined price within a fixed period of time.
 Stock options typically come in two variations: Incentive Stock Options (ISOs) and Non-Qualified Stock Options (NQSOs).
 The difference between ISOs and NQSOs is that you may owe taxes only at sale or at both exercise and sale, so it’s important to know which kind of options you’re receiving as part of your equity compensation.

 You typically don’t owe taxes on ISOs when you exercise (purchase) your options, but you generally must include the difference between the exercise price and the fair market value (FMV) at exercise in your alternative minimum tax (AMT) calculation that year.
 NQSOs are much simpler, since there’s no AMT calculation.
 For NQSOs, the difference between the exercise price and the FMV of the stock at exercise is taxed as ordinary income.
 Additional taxes may apply when you sell the shares.

 - Restricted Stock Units (RSUs) are a promise from your company to deliver shares to you after your RSUs vest.
 When your RSUs vest, you’ll owe ordinary income tax on the FMV of the shares delivered to you, and your company will likely withhold applicable taxes at vest/delivery.
 Additional taxes may apply when you sell the shares.